axele-mahalin/DAFT_0410/Module_1/Project_Week_1_Python-Game/README.md

 * Get used to public presentations.

 ## How to use it ?
-The computer choose a conmbination of 4 elements with colors from the list: Black, Green, Blue, White, Yellow, Red and Pink The user is asked to gess the combination in less or 12 tries.
+The computer choose a combination of 4 elements with colors from the list: Black, Green, Blue, White, Yellow, Red and Pink The user is asked to gess the combination in less or 12 tries.
 He is asked to input his proposition using single letters:
 ‘k' for Black ; ‘g’ for Green ; ‘b' for Blue ; ‘w’ for White ; ‘y’ for Yellow ; 'r’ for Red ; 'p’ for Pink